sweattep/modern_quotes/README.md

 >I don't have anybody that I will let do it to actually do it right.

 >coming off the way he was just moving.
-From that, I wasn’t comfortable around him
+From that, I wasn't comfortable around him

 >there's no patience, there's no foresight, there's no vision and there's no leadership